writethedocs/www/docs/sponsorship/website.rst

 Website Sponsorship
 ===================

-You can sponsor the Write the Docs community website in two ways:
+You can sponsor the Write the Docs community website (what you're currently browsing) in two ways:

 * `Footer sponsorship`_
-* `Sidebar Advertising`_
+* `Sidebar advertising`_

 Website Stats
 -------------